tmackay/Open-Source-FPGA-Bitcoin-Miner/projects/DE2_115_cluster/README.md

 Scaling
 -------

-Hubs can be daisy chained for big clusters.
+* Hubs can be daisy chained for big clusters.
 The serial port can handle about 2880 results/s, corresponding to a limit of about 12 Thash/s for one cluster.
 Even with tight bursts of results, the caching in hubs should help avoid lost results (though only one result per input port is cached).
 Nevertheless, real-world scaling remains to be seen.

+* A hub does not care how many miners there are.
+The mux/cache code is only about the available ports.
+However, each miner must know the total number, as it equals the nonce stride, and have a distinct nonce start.
+This means building a new .sof/.bit for each node, unless nonce_start could be set with a switch, for example.

 Caveats